Position Opening – Youth Program Lead Instructors

-We are looking for Lead Instructors to work in our summer programs for 7-17 year olds.
+We are looking for Lead Instructors for our school-year programs for 5 – 15 year olds.

 About the position: